Toward Computing Bounds for Ramsey Numbers Using Quantum Annealing: Methods

 \subsection{Monochromatic Triangle Problem}

 The monochromatic triangle problem (MCT) turns out to have a natural mapping to a QUBO structure.
 Consider a graph $G$ for which one wishes to answer MCT.
-Then the QUBO is, Note while this may not appear like a QUBO as it is written as a cubic, it is in fact a QUBO and when expanded out is equal to The QUBO is easier to interpret in the cubic form however.
+Then the QUBO is, To clarify the notation, the $i,j,k$ are vertices in the graph $G$.
+The sum is then indexing across every triplet of vertices in $G$ who when viewed as a subgraph, with all possible edges induced by $G$, is isomorphic as a graph to $K_3$.
+Note while this may not appear to be a QUBO as it is written as a cubic, it is in fact a QUBO and when expanded out is equal to The QUBO is easier to interpret in the cubic form however.
 Essentially for every possible triangle in $G$, the $e_{(i,j)}e_{(j,k)}e_{(i,k)}$ term will punish for an all blue coloring, while the $(1-e_{(i,j)})(1-e_{(j,k)})(1-e_{(i,k)})$ term will punish for an all red coloring.
 The output of the summands end up being $1$ if the relevant triangle is monochromatic and $0$ otherwise.

 Minimizing the QUBO provides an answer to MCT as if an output of $0$ is achieved then the answer is yes, a coloring exists with no monochromatic triangle.
 If the output is $>1$ then the answer is no, every coloring has a monochromatic triangle.
 Moreover, even if the answer to the MCT is no, minimizing the QUBO will tell you what is the minimum number of monochromatic triangles a coloring of the graph can produce.
 On top of this, minimizing the QUBO also provides the actual coloring which minimizes the number of monochromatic triangles.